 Parking Appeals

-You may pick up a Parking Citation Appeal form at the El Camino Police Department lobby, located at the corner of Crenshaw Blvd. and Redondo Beach Blvd. in Parking Lot K. You may also submit a Parking Citation Administrative Review Via the web.
-You must come into the Parking Services Office if you elect to go beyond Step I.
+You may pick up a Parking Citation Appeal form at the El Camino Police Department lobby, located at the corner of Crenshaw Blvd. and Redondo Beach Blvd. in Parking Lot K. You must come into the Parking Services Office if you elect to go beyond Step I.

-You have 21 days from the date of your citation to submit an Administrative Review form to appeal your parking citation.
-This form allows you to put in writing your explanation and reason for appeal.
-This form will be reviewed by the Police Department, and a decision will be made and mailed to you within five working days.
-Parking citations will generally not be recommended for dismissal for a lost or forgotten permit, improperly displayed permit, not knowing the regulations, not displaying daily permits properly and not seeing the signs.
+You have 21 days from the date of your citation to submit an Administrative Review to appeal your parking citation.
+This allows you to put in writing your explanation and reason for appeal.
+Your appeal will be reviewed by the Police Department, and a decision will be made and you will be notified by email.
+Parking citations will generally not be recommended for dismissal for a lost or forgotten permit, improperly displayed permit, not knowing the regulations, not displaying daily permits from the pay stations properly and not seeing the signs.
 Please be specific in explaining why you feel the citation should be dismissed.
 If you do not agree with the findings of the Administrative Review, you have the option of going on to Step II.

 Pursuant to C.V.C.
 40215(b) a person may complete an indigent status form if they can prove that they do not have the ability to post the penalty due to financial hardship in order to set up the administrative hearing.
 The appellant must complete the indigent status form and submit it along with your request for an administrative hearing for consideration.